AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates

 Due to the tight relationship between SMBH mass and galaxy stellar mass, AGN feedback is generally believed to be most significant in high-stellar mass galaxies \citep{SchawinskiAGNhighSM, WangAGNhighSM, ReinesBHmasses, BongiornoAGNhighSM, ForsterSchreiberoutflow}.
 As a result, many cosmological simulations implement AGN feedback primarily for high-stellar mass galaxies \citep[e.g.,][]{BoothAGNsim, VogelsbergerAGNsim, WeinbergerAGNsim}.
-When we separate the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles by stellar mass, we find that trends also depend on stellar mass (Fig.~\ref{fig:radialSFRsSM}).
-The ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles for both high-stellar mass AGN galaxies and high-stellar control galaxies are inside-out.
-Among (relatively) low-stellar mass galaxies, the AGN ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile is centrally-suppressed, whereas the control profile is more flat.
-This suggests that AGN feedback also occurs in (relatively) low-stellar mass galaxies (we call galaxies with $\log($M$_{\ast}/$M$_\odot)\,{<}\,10.8$ ``low-stellar mass'' because they are less massive than typical AGN host galaxies).
-Additionally, as found above for spirals, this establishes that suppressed central SFRs are responsible for the position of the low-stellar mass AGNs in the green valley (see Fig.\ref{fig:SFRoffsets}).
+When we separate the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles by stellar mass, we find that trends also depend on stellar mass (Figure~\ref{fig:radialSFRsSM}).
+The ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles for both higher-stellar mass AGN galaxies and higher-stellar control galaxies are inside out.
+Among lower-stellar mass galaxies, the AGN ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile is centrally suppressed, whereas the control profile is more flat.
+This suggests that AGN feedback also occurs in lower-stellar mass galaxies.
+Additionally, as found above for spirals, this establishes that suppressed central SFRs are responsible for the position of the lower-stellar mass AGNs in the green valley (see Figure~\ref{fig:SFRoffsets}).
+Unfortunately, we are limited by the small number of low-stellar mass AGNs in our sample, but the trends of the few lowest-stellar mass galaxies ($\log($M$_{\ast}/$M$_\odot)\,{<}\,10.0$) are comparable to the left panel of Figure~\ref{fig:radialSFRsSM}.